kchenturtles/PassionfruitKitchen/content/posts/korean-egg-toast.md

 featured_categories: ["quick & easy", "one-pot"]
 tags: ["vegetarian", "pescetarian"]
 toc: true
-summary: "This fall, I got introduced to Korean egg toast, and I'm pretty sure I've had it at least eight times this month.
+summary: "This fall, I got introduced to Korean egg toast from a restaurant that opened up in a nearby mall, and I'm pretty sure I've had it at least eight times this month.
 It's so good -- the softest, fluffiest egg ever, folded into sweet brioche bread and topped with the perfect sweet-and-savory sauce.
-My favorite toast also has cheese and avocado!
-Of course I had to try to figure out how to make it at home, so here is what I came up with!"
+I also like it topped with cheese and avocado.
+Of course I had to try to figure out how to make it at home, so here is what I came up with."
 dropCap: true
 displayInMenu: true
 displayInList: true